koder77/Cells/README.md

 You can define a number of cells and put some nodes in it which all can contain ANNs which can be linked together by the "set_node_link" function.
 See the example main.c for more!

 This is a work in progress.
 And later I will build this as a library.

+The libfann ANN library is required to build main.c!